jsteenkamp/orbital-site/pages/other/about.md

 - Architecture represents the significant design decisions that shape a system, where significant is measured by the cost of change - *Grady Booch*
 - Duplication is far cheaper than the wrong abstraction - *Sandi Metz*
+- Favor composition over inheritance
 - Don't do anything that takes longer than 2 weeks
 - Do the riskiest tasks first
 - Balance quality with pragmatism
-- Favor composition over inheritance
-- Make frequent releases
+- Release frequently